Big projects to tiny details, planner Jeff Hawkins leaves long legacy in Northwest Arkansas

 "He knows how growth in Bentonville is going to affect Fayetteville," Jordan said.
 "He also knows how growth in Northwest Arkansas is going to affect the rest of the state."

-Hawkins could go as deeply into detail as needed on any subject involving planning, said Mayor Greg Hines of Rogers.
+Hawkins could give you all the details on any subject involving planning, said Mayor Greg Hines of Rogers.

 "If you ask Jeff what time it is, he'll tell you how to build a clock and how time itself was invented," Hines said.
 "So much of the success of Northwest Arkansas has his fingerprints on it."